TomSteenbergen/dbt-ref-issue/README.md

 ## Context

-In our company we have multiple dbt projects.
+In our organization we have multiple dbt projects.
 The dbt projects of our central data warehouse team is oftentimes imported as a package in downstream dbt projects.
 These downstream dbt projects build their dbt models on top of their dbt models.